 Thank goodness the Peppermint Bay II is well balanced, because once the Captain mentioned dolphins, we all (very rudely) abandoned Alex and his commentary and ran outdoors to get a better glimpse.
 Probably more interested in catching some squid than performing for a crowd, the dolphins eventually swam near the boat and we had a good look at them.
 Without too much effort, they had a whole boat-load of people awestruck.
 And between us, I imagine we took quite a lot of photos!

-Peppermint Bay Cruises also operate Wild Thing Adventures & Bruny Wildlife Adventure Tours.
+Peppermint Bay Cruises also operate Wild Thing Adventures and Bruny Wildlife Adventure Tours.
 After the day we had on our cruise, I imagine they would also be good value.
 But of course we’ll need to confirm that first-hand, and get back to you!

-The writer was a guest of Peppermint Bay Cruises.
+Think Tasmania toured as a guest of Peppermint Bay Cruises.

 If you like this article about Tasmania, and you’d like to read more, just subscribe to our newsletter or join us on social media via Facebook, Twitter, Pinterest or Instagram.
 If you really like this article, and you want others to see it, you can choose one of the “share” options below.
 We’d love that!